Why Loss Limits Exist

 The Hardest Part: Actually Stopping

-For a deeper dive on the psychology of losing streaks and how to rebuild after one, see How to Break a Trading Losing Streak.
+For a deeper dive on the psychology of losing streaks, see How to Break a Trading Losing Streak.

-Now that you've built your loss limit structure, the next lesson covers drawdown math: the recovery problem.
-You'll see exactly how the asymmetry between losses and gains makes every percentage point of drawdown disproportionately harder to recover, and why loss limits are the first line of defense against hitting the point of no return.
+Now that you've built your loss limit structure, the next lesson covers drawdown math: the recovery problem, and why loss limits are the first line of defense against hitting the point of no return.